 MMF's Demographic Snapshot released in fall 2016 notes that the cost of living in Montgomery County is the highest in Maryland and among the highest in the nation.
 Cost of housing in the county increased 62% from 2001 to 2014.
-According to the Montgomery County Self-Sufficiency Report released in January 2018, a family with two adults, one preschooler and one infant needs \$105,924 per year to cover the basic costs of child care, housing, food, transportation, health care, taxes, and miscellaneous, such as clothing, etc. Housing, child care and food accounted for more than half of the expenses.
-This number represents 525% of the Federal Poverty Level.
-For a family with two working parents, a preschooler and school-age child, families need to be at 450% of the Federal Poverty Level to pay for basic living costs including housing, food, child care and transportation.
-The previous report in 2012 reported the same family would need to be at 400% of the Federal Poverty Level, indicating that the gap is widening for low income families to be able to afford to live in Montgomery County.
+According to the Montgomery County Self-Sufficiency Report released in January 2018, a family with two adults, one preschooler and one infant needs \$105,925 per year to cover the basic costs of child care, housing, food, transportation, health care, taxes, and miscellaneous, such as clothing, etc. This number represents 411% of the January 2019 Federal Poverty Level.
+Housing, child care and food accounted for more than half of the expenses with child care exceeding the cost of housing by more than \$1,000 per month.
+It is becoming increasingly more difficult for low income families to be able to afford to live in Montgomery County.